The Armory Show at 100: Modern Art and Revolution

-The New-York Historical Society's exhibition reasesses the Armory Show with a carefully chosen group of approximately seventy-five works.
+The Armory Show at 100 features approximately 100 masterworks from the 1913 Armory Show that powerfully impacted American audiences.
 The exhibition includes American and European paintings and sculpture that will represent the scandalous avant-garde and the range of early twentieth-century American art.
 It will also include historical works (dating through the nineteenth century) that the original organizers gathered in an effort to show the progression of modern art leading up to the controversial abstract works that have become the Armory Show’s hallmark.

 The 2013 exhibition revisits the Armory Show from an art-historical point of view, shedding new light on the artists represented and how New Yorkers responded.
 It will also place this now-legendary event within the context of its historical moment in the United States and the milieu of New York City in ca. 1911–1913.
 To that end, music, literature and early film will be considered, as well as the political and economic climate.